makerdao/vdb-mcd-transformers/README.md

     * See below for configuring additional environments

+### Setting up GraphQL frontend
+The database migrations sets up prerequisites for a GraphQL API, which can be generated with Postgraphile.
+To present the API as specified [here](https://github.com/makerdao/vulcan.spec/blob/master/mcd.graphql):

+1. Install Postgraphile: `npm install -g postgraphile`
+1. Invoke `postgraphile --connection postgres://[superuser]:[password]@localhost:5432/vulcanize_public --schema api --disable-default-mutations --no-ignore-rbac --watch --enhance-graphiql`
+1. The GraphiQL frontend can be found at `localhost:5000/graphiql`, and the GraphQL endpoint at `/graphql`

 ## Create a migration file
 1. `make new_migration NAME=add_columnA_to_table1`
     - This will create a new timestamped migration file in `db/migrations`